 Marie is a proud Dunghutti and Gamilaroi woman, a mother of 5 Grandmother of 10.

-Marie is CEO of Koori Kulcha Experience which provides Indigenous catering, cross-cultural training, team building workshops and Indigenous tourism.
 She is also Managing Director of Koori Kulcha Aboriginal Corporation, which runs Community Development Programs and is fully funded by Koori Kulcha Experience.

-Marie has several decades of experience working in NSW local and state government organisations.
 She is a Director of Illawarra Wingecarribee Aboriginal Alliance, a Director of Hume Coal Charity and lead negotiator for OCHRE, the community focused plan of the NSW Government.
 Her passions include fighting homelessness and empowering marginalised women.

 Co-Design & Delivery of Emerging Indigenous Executive Leadership Program for AGSM at UNSW

-Co-Designed & Delivery of Women & Leadership Australia’s Indigenous Women’s Leadership Symposium
+Co-Designed & Delivery of Women & Leadership Australia’s Indigenous Women’s Leadership Symposium in Sydney, NSW.

 Design & Delivery of Political Candidate Training workshops for Politics in Colour Global.